 I have a vintage Etsy shop (mostly clearing out the detritus of decades of female packrat relatives), and my handmade shop carries my upcycled creations.
 (Saving the world one stuffed animal at a time, that's me).

 I love comments; even if I don't always manage to respond, I read every one.
-If there's a specific question you have, or something you want to say, you can always email me directly at email@example.com, or message me through my author Facebook page.
+If there's a specific question you have, or something you want to say, you can always contact me through the website or message me through my author Facebook page.